 In general, the younger the relative was when she was diagnosed, the greater a woman's chance of getting breast cancer .
-For example, a woman whose mother was diagnosed with breast cancer before age 50 has about twice the risk of a woman without a family history .
-For a woman whose mother was diagnosed after age 50, the increase in risk isn't as great.
+For example, a woman whose mother was diagnosed with breast cancer before age 40 has about twice the risk of a woman without a family history .
+For a woman whose mother was diagnosed at an older age, the increase in risk isn’t as high.

 When talking about family history, it's important to consider both sides of your family.
 A history of breast cancer in a close male relative (father, brother or uncle) increases your risk of breast cancer .

-The breast cancer risk linked to family history may be due to shared lifestyle factors or gene mutations that increase risk.
-Families with a strong family history of breast cancer often carry inherited gene mutations.
+The breast cancer risk linked to family history may be due to inherited gene mutations or shared lifestyle factors that increase risk.
+Families with a strong family history of breast cancer often carry gene mutations.
 Such families may have more than one first-degree relative (mother, sister or daughter) with breast cancer, a single female relative diagnosed at an early age or a male relative with breast cancer.
 Family history of ovarian cancer may also be related to an inherited gene mutation.

 Learn more about inherited gene mutations and breast cancer risk.